field note

 April 12, 2026 · 8 min read

 Every scraping API homepage says "simple, affordable pricing."
-Most of them are lying.
-We dug through 8 providers to find the actual cost per request — not the marketing number, the real one after you account for credit systems, agent mode multipliers, and "separate billing layers."
+Most of those claims do not survive a calculator.
+We dug through 8 providers to find the actual cost per request.
+Not the marketing number, the real one after you account for credit systems, agent mode multipliers, and "separate billing layers."

 If you just want to send a URL and get back clean data, here's what it actually costs.